Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 - How local transformations are implemented
 - How product-specific views are created

-A team should not independently create a new source of truth for enterprise customer data.
+A team should not independently create a competing source of truth for enterprise customer data merely because doing so is locally convenient.

-That decision belongs at a broader level.
+That decision has consequences beyond the product boundary.

-## Example: Platform Decisions
+### Platform Decisions

 Platform teams often sit between autonomy and standardization.